 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make these spanakopita, whether it’s with nettles, three cornered leek or any other sort of greens, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Spanakopita.
 Pin It.